 During the 160 years of its existence, Felm has sent abroad over 1,500 employees of more than 50 professions, with competence to speak over 30 languages.

-Today, Felm has partnerships in about 30 countries with more than 100 partner churches and organizations.
+Today, Felm has partnerships in 24 countries with almost 100 partner churches and organizations.